mbt-administrator/DemoSDK.Android/README.md

   *Note: This value is in milliseconds.*

-- `connectAudio(boolean useAudio)`:  as the Melomind headset is an audio headset, you can enable Bluetooth connection for audio streaming by setting `useAudio` to `true`.
-If you do not specify `connectAudio` or set `useAudio` to `false`, the headset is only connected for data streaming and no audio stream can be broadcasted to it.
+- `connectAudio()`:  as the Melomind headset is an audio headset, you can enable Bluetooth connection for audio streaming by specifying `useAudio`.
+If you do not specify `connectAudio`, the headset is only connected for data streaming and no audio stream can be broadcasted to it.

   *Note : This option must be disabled if you connect the headset with a Jack cable.
-To disable it, you have to set `useAudio` to `false` or do not specify `connectAudio` in your `StreamConfig` builder.*
+To disable it, do not specify `connectAudio` in your `StreamConfig` builder.*

 Here is a full example of connection to a Melomind headset whose name is `melo_0123456789`, with audio stream option enabled :